shaman-apprentice/old-donkey/whyJSBlog/part-3.md

 | No restrictions in file and folder names 	| ✓   	| ✗<sup>7<sub>J/P</sub></sup>   	| ✗<sup>7<sub>J/P</sub></sup>   	| ✓          	|
 | JIT compiler                            	|  ✗  	|      ✓     	|      ✗     	|      ✓     	|

 1. <sub>J</sub>: [Write once, run anywhere](https://en.wikipedia.org/wiki/Write_once,_run_anywhere) was a slogan advertising Java cross-platform compatibility in 1995.
 For that reason I like to call JavaScript the new Java.
-In contrast to Java JavaScripts runs e.g. also natively on the web or you can create React Native apps for Android and IPhone.
+In contrast to Java JavaScript runs e.g. also natively on the web or you can create React Native apps for Android and iPhone.
 2. <sub>JS</sub>: As all valid JavaScript is also valid TypeScript migrating to strong types as prudent is a simple task.
 This comes with only marginal cost of using [ts-node](https://github.com/TypeStrong/ts-node) or transpiling your TypeScript back into JavaScript.
 3. <sub>J</sub>: Java's stream api has many functional features.
 But it felt clumsy to me, as it needs a lot of boiler code and type converting.
 Surprisingly for me runtime exceptions, which could be detected by static source analysis, are still possible, as shown in [this unit-test](https://github.com/shaman-apprentice/old-donkey/tree/main/JavaStreamTypeRuntimeError).
-In addition the function closures works only for final or effectively final variables, what was an unexpected restriction for me.
+In addition function closure works only for final or effectively final variables, what was an unexpected restriction for me.
 4. <sub>J</sub>: In general I think classes are a nice and useful abstraction feature.
 But that in Java everything has to live within a class (and a package declaration) feels to me like unnecessary enforcing of boiler code, which doesn't always provide value.
 5. <sub>C</sub>: Implementing a [generic array with dynamic length through macros](https://github.com/shaman-apprentice/project-euler/blob/master/c/utilities/dArray.c) was fun for me from an academical point of view.
 But it also felt error prone.
 I am glad that it is easier to implement and use generic typed utilities in the other languages.
 6. <sub>J</sub>: Java supports function overloading.
-If this is a good or bad feature is not topic of this blog.
+Wether this is a good or bad feature is not topic of this blog.
 But it is something you can utilise for default parameter handling.
 7. <sub>J/P</sub>: Originally I wanted my folder structure to look like _language/problemNumber/main.extension_.
 But as packages must be valid identifiers in Java and Python and neither _java_ nor _01_ are valid identifiers, I had to change the Java pattern to _java\_/\_01/Main.java_.
 The python pattern had to change to _python/\_01/main.py_.
 This restriction annoyed me, as I think it is unnecessary.